City of Miami (train): Route

 The City of Miami ran from Chicago to Miami by way of Champaign, Centralia, Fulton, Jackson, Birmingham, Columbus, Waycross, and Jacksonville.
 Between Chicago and Birmingham the streamliner scorched IC rails.
 Leaving Birmingham the train traversed the Central of Georgia Railway to Albany, Georgia.
 From Albany to Jacksonville the Atlantic Coast Line Railroad (Seaboard Coast Line Railroad from July 1967) was used.
 The Florida East Coast Railroad operated the train from Jacksonville to Miami until the FEC strike of 1963.
 By 1955 the West Coast Champion began hauling thru-cars for the City of Miami and South Wind streamliners to and from Chicago on its Jacksonville-Tampa/Sarasota leg via Orlando and its Jacksonville-St. Petersburg section via Gainesville and Ocala.
-After the 1963 FEC strike the City of Miami and all ACL Miami-bound trains were rerouted through Orlando via ACL to Auburndale where they crossed over to SAL (SCL) rails to reach West Palm Beach and Miami.
+After the 1963 FEC strike the City of Miami and all ACL Miami-bound trains were rerouted through Orlando via ACL to Auburndale where they crossed over to Seaboard Air Line Railroad (SCL from 1967) rails to reach West Palm Beach and Miami.
 The SCL continued a section through Gainesville to St. Petersburg and a Sarasota section through Tampa.
 The St. Petersburg and Miami sections were split and joined at Jacksonville until Amtrak arrived on May 1, 1971.

 The only engine change to occur on this route was at Jacksonville where the IC E6A 4000 was exchanged for the FEC's EMC E3 1001 to Miami.
 The City of Miami was the only one of the three Chicago to Miami lightweight streamlined trains to operate with diesel power over the entire route from the beginning.
 The City of Miami route was 1493 mi and the train made 25 stops en route, only one of which, the Jacksonville stop, was for an engine change.
 In spite of the number of stops the diesel proved more than capable of maintaining a 50 mph average.
 The City of Miami consist was the only one of the three Chicago – Miami lightweight streamlined trains to operate with cars built by Pullman Standard and the only one of the three trains to be diesel powered end terminal to end terminal.